mUogoro/padenti/README.md

 The library has been developed by the
-[Engineering for Health and Wellbeing group](http://www.ehw.ieiit.cnr.it/?q=computervision) at the [Institute of Electronics, Computer and Telecommunication Engineering](http://www.ieiit.cnr.it) of the National Research Council of Italy (CNR).
+[Engineering for Health and Wellbeing group](http://www.ehw.ieiit.cnr.it/?q=computervision) at the [Institute of Electronics, Computer and Telecommunication Engineering](http://www.ieiit.cnr.it) of the National Research Council of Italy (CNR) and is distributed under the [LGPLv3 license](https://www.gnu.org/licenses/lgpl-3.0.en.html).

 Features include:
 - fast training of large datasets using OpenCL